Saurabh-Singh-55/Snowgenie/README.md

 > "Among VIP segment customers, what percentage of orders were cancelled before shipment?"

-- The app figures out the schema, joins tables, interprets coded columns, generates the SQL, runs it, and returns:
+- SnowGenie analyzes your schema, joins tables, interprets coded columns, generates SQL, runs it, and returns:
-  **20%** ✅
+  **20% of VIP customer orders were cancelled before shipment** ✅

 ---